 North Dakota Workers’ Compensation Insurance Requirements and Forms

 North Dakota law requires all employers to secure workers’ compensation insurance for all full-time, part-time, seasonal, and occasional employees prior to hiring.
-You can apply online at www.workforcesafety.com or send you application to:
+The cost of this insurance will vary depending on your business; you can either request a quote or apply online at www.workforcesafety.com.

 North Dakota Workforce Safety & Insurance